 Biology / Science GCSE: Investigate the effect of pH on enzyme activity

-This video demonstrates the GCSE Biology and Combined Science required practical to investigate the effect of pH on enzyme activity included in AQA, Edexcel and OCR specifications.
+A demonstration of the key points of the required practical to investigate the effect of pH on enzyme activity for GCSE biology and combined science.

-This video investigates the effect of pH on the enzyme amylase, with which students should be familiar having studied it linked with digestion.
+This short film investigates the effect of pH on the enzyme amylase, with which students should be familiar having studied it linked with digestion.

 This investigation requires high levels of organisation and working to specific, short intervals of time and can be challenging for students to manipulate.
-This video slows the process down, exploring each step.
+This film slows the process down, exploring each step.

 The practical supports Development of Apparatus & Techniques Biology 1, 2 and 5 (DfE GCSE subject content guidance, Appendix 4).

-This video could be used after students have attempted the investigation to support understanding of the steps involved and the purpose of each step.
+This short film could be used after students have attempted the investigation to support understanding of the steps involved and the purpose of each step.
 As the investigation is quite fast paced, these messages can easily be missed during the process.

 It is likely that students will be following a prescribed method for this investigation and therefore, exploring the method step-by-step after completing the investigation can help to ensure understanding.

-The video can also be used to reinforce the impact of different variables in the investigation: dependent, independent and control variables.
+The film can also be used to reinforce the impact of different variables in the investigation: dependent, independent and control variables.

-Finally, the video can be used to explore ways to improve the accuracy of the investigation.
+Finally, it can be used to explore ways to improve the accuracy of the investigation.

 Points for discussion: